NTC-Department/pinterest-downloader/README.md

 Nobody wants to right-click every damn pin to save mediocre quality images.
 Pinterest's own download feature might as well be called "How to Ruin Images".
 This extension fixes that issue by:

-1. Adding a clean ass download button right on every pin
+1. Adding a clean download button right on every pin
-2. Giving you ACTUAL high-quality versions (powered by [Pinterest Image Scraper API](https://github.com/ifeiera/pinterest-scraper))
+2. Giving you an ACTUAL high-quality versions (powered by [Pinterest Image Scraper API](https://github.com/ifeiera/pinterest-scraper))
 3. Being faster than explaining to your grandma why "right-click save" doesn't work

 ## Features